LopsidedMango/Non_Existing_Person_PNG_Creator/README.md

-# Non_Existing_Person_PNG_Creator
+# Non_Existing_Person_Creator

 A python script for saving many photos of people who don't exist (made up data for a project).
 This uses Nvidia "This Person Does Not Exist" website to save many photos of people who don't exist in specific file locations for fake data.
+I changed the format to .jfif as i needed a smaller image size to store in a SQL database.

 # downloads